Georgia-Tech-GNC/flight-software/MainMCU/README.md

 ## FreeRTOS

-1. Depending on the exact type of Cortex-M, add in the appropriate freertos portmacro.h and port.c files.
+1. Depending on the exact type of Cortex-M, add in the appropriate freertos portmacro.h and port.c files (copy from H723 if Cortex-M7, and from F4390 if Cortex-M4).

 ## FATFS